egarrisxn/sql-employee-tracker-2023/README.md

 ## Usage

+*Note: You will need to create a .env file to store sensitive data.*

+4. Setup and seed your database within MySQL.
-4. Run the command `node index.js` to run the software.
+5. Run the command `node index.js` to get the software running.
-5. The command prompt will begin on your terminal.
+6. The command prompt will begin on your terminal.

 ## Acknowledgements